scottykwok/eva-timer/README.md

 ## Changelog
 [1.0.0](releases/tag/v1.0.0)

-This was the first implementation in plain Javascript.
+- This was the first implementation in plain Javascript.

 [tbc](releases/tag/v2.0.0)
+- This version has been refactored to support PyScript and Javascript
+- Create `svgui.py` and `svgui.js` for better reusability

-This version has been refactored to support PyScript.
-The project will be presented in [PyCon APAC 2023 @ Tokyo, Japan](https://2023-apac.pycon.jp/timetable).
+- The project will be presented in [PyCon APAC 2023 @ Tokyo, Japan](https://2023-apac.pycon.jp/timetable).